-Transparency in Course Planning - Speaker/Content/Financial and In-Kind Support/Exhibits
+Transparency in Course Planning - Instructor/Content/Financial and In-Kind Support/Exhibits

-Individuals involved in the course planning and delivery must disclose their relevant financial or nonfinancial relationship(s) to course content.
+Individuals involved in the course planning and delivery must disclose their relevant relationship(s) to course content.

-This sample form includes a chart to collect possible financial and nonfinancial relationships from speakers/planners and a description of the process for discussing disclosures with speakers/planners.
-You can customize this form to send to your speakers or planners to get their full disclosure information for each course.
-The chart helps to suggest all possible relationships that should be disclosed so that speakers properly report.
+This sample form includes a chart to collect possible relevant relationships from instructors/planners and a description of the process for discussing disclosures with instructor/planners.
+You can customize this form to send to your instructors or planners to get their full disclosure information for each course.
+The chart helps to suggest all possible relationships that should be disclosed so that instructors properly report.

 2. Content Disclosures